hunter-teacher-cert/currdev-work-warrenzeng15/unit_plan/readme.md

 (list summative and/or formative assessments used)

 formative -
+- temperature check of room (thumbs up/down, etc.) during introduction to concepts
+- exit tickets at the end of class that asks students to explain concept in their own words/take a stance, etc.

+Summative -
-(nothing specific at the moment, but I think I would like to assignments throughout the unit where students discuss/write about their own feelings based on the different things they are learning, which would be used as a formative assessment so that I as the teacher can check their understanding)
+- discussion posts (students discuss/write about their own feelings based on the different things they are learning, which could also be used as formative assessment to check understanding)

-Summative - final presentation
+- final presentation
-maybe some sort of final paper?
+- maybe some sort of final paper?

 ---